 For phase II of the E15 Initiative, the investment policy thematic stream will transition from an expert led process to a multi-stakeholder dialogue process engaging in a solution-oriented discussion on the systemic issues facing the international investment regime.
 The work will focus on fostering a global and regional common ground on investment policy that seeks to improve the efficiency and inclusiveness of the system by advancing coherence with the trade regime, and by including sustainability related concerns in the debate.

-The forthcoming series of dialogues will build upon proposals set forth by the E15 Task Force on Investment Policy recommendations, centering on its final policy options report and the additional recommendations provided in the 20 papers published by the Task Force.
+The forthcoming series of dialogues will be jointly implemented by the ICTSD and the World Economic Forum, with the support of the Government of the Netherlands; and will build upon proposals set forth by the E15 Task Force on Investment Policy recommendations, centering on its final policy options report and the additional recommendations provided in the 20 papers published by the Task Force.